2008 NASCAR Sprint All-Star Race: Sam Hornish Jr's setup

-During the Sprint Showdown, Sprint Cup Series rookie and three-time IndyCar Series champion Sam Hornish Jr. had a weird rear-end suspension setup.
-The setup had the rear end housing angled.
-This made the car look like it was drifting or crab walking but also made the car a lot more faster than the others as the car had air to hit the right side of the car, generate side force, improve grip in the turns, and allow a looser setup.
-Even after he finished 2nd behind fellow open-wheel competitor A. J. Allmendinger in the Showdown, Hornish continued using the setup for the All-Star race.
-After the All-Star race, NASCAR banned the setup as it showed as an advantage and it was never seen again.
+During the Sprint Showdown, Sprint Cup Series rookie and three-time IndyCar Series champion Sam Hornish Jr. had an unusual suspension setup, with the rear-end housing at an angle.
+This made the car look like it was drifting or crab-walking, but also made the car a lot faster than the others as the car had air to hit the right side of the car.
+This generated side force, improved grip in the turns, and allowed for a looser setup.
+Even after he finished 2nd behind fellow open-wheel competitor A. J. Allmendinger in the Showdown, Hornish continued using this setup for the All-Star race.
+After the race, NASCAR banned the setup as it showed as an advantage and it was never seen again.